 Prior to the passage of the Affordable Care Act, an insurance company could review insurance applications and determine whether to offer coverage at inflated rates or deny coverage altogether for Americans with pre-existing conditions.

-According to the Centers for Medicare & Medicaid Services, 50 to 129 million non-elderly Americans have some type of pre-existing condition.
-Affordable healthcare for these Americans will be in jeopardy if the Affordable Care Act is struck down in the Supreme Court.
-Patients currently dealing with the constant stress of expensive medical bills for melanoma treatment may be denied insurance coverage in the middle of a pandemic by private insurers because of factors outside of their control.
+According to the Centers for Medicare & Medicaid Services (CMS), 50 to 129 million non-elderly Americans have some type of pre-existing condition.
+Affordable healthcare for these Americans will be in jeopardy if the Affordable Care Act is ever repealed.
+Without the protection of the Affordable Care Act, patients already dealing with the constant stress of expensive medical bills for melanoma treatment may be denied insurance coverage or be charged more for these services.

 The Affordable Care Act has cut the uninsured rate by almost half, dramatically reduced racial and socioeconomic disparities in healthcare access, ensured out-of-pocket cost protections, and expanded Medicaid.
 It has kept small business insurance premiums low during a time of economic crisis.
-And crucially, it has served the melanoma patient community by protecting American’s with pre-existing conditions and allowing them more affordable healthcare.
+And crucially, it has served the melanoma patient community by protecting Americans with pre-existing conditions and providing more affordable healthcare.

 Clinical trials are an important option in the treatment plans of thousands of Americans facing life-threatening diseases.
 In addition to being the best clinical option for many, clinical trials collect valuable data in the development of therapeutics that can be used to improve patient care for people with cancers like melanoma, among other illnesses.

 Despite the advantages of clinical trials to both patient care and the medical community, access to these trials is limited.
-Medicaid recipients are the only insured group of people with no coverage of routine costs associated with clinical trials.
-As a result, hundreds of thousands of Americans can’t afford to even consider clinical trials as a possibility in their treatment plan.
+The Clinical Treatment Act, which directed Medicaid to cover direct costs associated with participation in a clinical trial, passed at the end of 2020 as part of the Consolidated Appropriations Act and went into effect on January 1, 2022.
+However, indirect costs such as travel expenses and childcare remain a barrier to accessing clinical trials.
+As a result, hundreds of thousands of Americans cannot afford to even consider clinical trials as a possibility in their treatment plan.